Nina Foch: 1951–1980: Critical recognition

 In 1951, Foch appeared with Gene Kelly in the musical An American in Paris, which was awarded the Best Picture Oscar that year.
 Foch also appeared in Scaramouche (1952) as Marie Antoinette.
 She returned to theater in 1955, appearing in a Off-Broadway production of Measure for Measure, followed by The Taming of the Shrew.
 Next, Foch starred in Cecil B. DeMille's The Ten Commandments (1956) as Bithiah, the pharaoh's daughter, who finds the infant Moses in the bulrushes, adopts him as her son, and joins him and the Hebrews in their exodus from Egypt.
 In 1957, Foch was honored by the Maryland State Council of the American Jewish Congress with a special award for her performance in The Ten Commandments.

 Foch received a nomination for the Academy Award for Best Supporting Actress for her role as a secretary in the boardroom drama Executive Suite (1954), starring William Holden, Fredric March, and Barbara Stanwyck.
 The same year Executive Suite was released, Foch married her first husband, actor James Lipton; their marriage spanned five years before ending in divorce in 1959.
 The same year, she married television writer Dennis de Brito, with whom she gave birth to one son, Dirk.

 In Spartacus (1960), starring Kirk Douglas and Laurence Olivier, she played a woman who chooses gladiators to fight to the death in the ring simply for her entertainment.
 In 1961, she guest-starred in the NBC series about the family divisions from American Civil War entitled The Americans.
 In 1963, she appeared on the NBC game show Your First Impression.
 In 1964, she played the title role in the episode "Maggie, Queen of the Jungle" of Craig Stevens's short-lived CBS drama series, Mr. Broadway.
 Also in 1964, Foch divorced her second husband, De Brito.
 Foch was next cast as Eva Frazier in the Outer Limits episode "The Borderland".
 She appeared in an episode of Gunsmoke as the widowed matriarch of a lawless town, and played in an episode on Combat! titled episode "The Casket".
-In 1967, Foch married her third husband, Michael Dewell, in 1967.
+In 1967, she made her theatrical directorial debut with a Broadway production of Ways and Means, a comedy by Noël Coward.
+Foch married her third husband, Michael Dewell, in 1967.